charmoniumQ/sams-cookiecutter-pypackage/README.md

   your code as a package, because this gives you a single namespace to put your modules, most dependency tools operate at the package-level, and `pyproject.toml` operates at a package-level.

+- `README.rst` with cool-looking automatically updating status buttons.
+The ReStructured Text is a bit less pleasant than Markdown, but Markdown is still a second-class citizen on PyPI, whereas both can render ReStructuredText just fine. `rstcheck` should help the syntax issues.

 - `pyproject.toml` introduced in [PEP 518] is the replacement for `setup.py` and `setup.cfg`.
 It is
   a unified space for storing the configuration of arbitrary tools.